OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-06.md

 I have sent him to you for this very purpose, that you may know about us, and that he may comfort your hearts.

 ## Ephesians 6:23
-Peace be to the brothers and sisters, and love with faith, from God the Father and the Lord Jesus Christ.
+May peace be with the brothers and sisters, and love with faith, from God the Father and the Lord Jesus Christ.

 ## Ephesians 6:24
 Grace be with all who love our Lord Jesus Christ with an undying love.